 Meghan Ekno, Executive Asstant - (254) 750-7093 - Email

 Meghan was born in California and has lived all over, but now calls Texas "home".
 Getting her MSW degree from Baylor University brought her to Waco, but the shelter is why she stays.
 She loves reading, crocheting, animals, and photography.
-She has two four-legged children (Sadie: the cat, Hershey: the dog) and one four-legged foster child (Check out Axel on our website, A001097!).
+She has two four-legged children (Sadie: the cat, Hershey: the dog).
 As a volunteer three years ago, she started working with cats, scared Chihuahuas and photographing dogs (and cats too) at the HSCT.
 Now, she is employeed as Executive Assistant to the Executive Director and Associate Executive Director and helps with the volunteer program.

 Patti Storm, Guest Relations Coordinator - (254) 750-7080 - Email